Faculty Scholar Award

 The Goal of the Award

-The goal of the award is to support faculty to continue research and scholarly activities while they address a finite period of increased family care responsbilties.
+The goal of the award is to support faculty to continue research and scholarly activities while also managing a finite period of increased family care need.

 Funding up to $30,000 can be used to support personnel, services, supplies, or ‘buy out’ of clinical time to provide time for academic / scholarly work.